DataDog/integrations-core/docs/dev/new_check_howto.md

 There are two basic types of tests: unit tests for specific elements, and integration tests that execute the `check` method and verify proper metrics collection.
 Note that [pytest][3] and [tox][4] are used to run the tests.

+For more information, see the [Datadog Checks Dev documentation][15].

 The first part of the `check` method below retrieves two pieces of information we need from the configuration file.
 This is a good candidate for a unit test.
 Open the file at `my_check/tests/test_check.py` and replace the contents with something like this:

 ```python